keithbuhler/keithbuhler.github.io/slideshows/lewis1intro.md

 * Questions?
 * Write a short response: How can two points of view be reconciled?
-* Friday: discuss Kreeft handout
+* Friday: discuss Higgins video

 </section>
 </section> <!--Wed end-->